 Out-Of-Pocket Health Care Costs In Early Retirement

-According to Fidelity Investments a couple that retires this year at the age of 62, can expect to spend a minimum of $17,000 on out-of-pocket health care costs.
+According to the industry a couple that retires this year at the age of 62, can expect to spend a minimum of $17,000 on out-of-pocket health care costs.
 Early retirement is glamorous on the forefront, but when additional costs, lost wages, forfeited benefits and sacrificed savings come into play the reality of the situation may not be all that great.
 When you factor in Fidelities estimate of an average $10,000 savings per year for couples that wait to retire until age 67, it makes it a bit less tempting to consider early retirement.
 Unless of course you can just afford it.